ElectricVisions/website/posts/2025-12-24-process-over-magic-beyond-vibe-coding-notes.md

 I bought this [book](https://pragprog.com/titles/ubaidev/process-over-magic-beyond-vibe-coding/) from Pragmatic Programmers.
 No affiliation, I just like their books.

-Many of the tips are standard practice.
+Some of the tips are standard practice.
 Experienced developers start with a clean git, passing test suite, and only commit working code.
 However, it's even more critical these practices are followed when working with AI.